tcltk/tcl/doc/markdown/binary.md

 Each type-count pair moves an imaginary cursor through the binary data, reading bytes from the current position.
 The cursor is initially at position 0 at the beginning of the data.
 The type may be any one of the following characters:

 **a**
 : The data is a byte string of length *count*.
 If *count* is "*****", then all of the remaining bytes in *string* will be scanned into the variable.
 If *count* is omitted, then one byte will be scanned.
-All bytes scanned will be interpreted as being characters in the range \u0000-\u00ff so the **encoding convertfrom** command will be needed if the string is not a binary string or a string encoded in ISO 8859-1.
+All bytes scanned will be interpreted as being characters in the range \u0000-\u00ff so the [encoding convertfrom][encoding] command will be needed if the string is not a binary string or a string encoded in ISO 8859-1.
 For example,

     ```
     binary scan abcde\000fghi a6a10 var1 var2